How Do You Prove Wrongful Death?

 The unexpected death of someone you love turns your world upside down.
 The person who has always been there for you is gone, and the emotional and financial fallout is life-shattering.
 When your loss is something that could have been prevented — that’s due to the negligence or wrongful acts of another person or business — the toll may be even more difficult to bear.

 How do you prove wrongful death?
-If you’ve lost a spouse, child, or parent and someone else is at fault, the Indianapolis wrongful death lawyer at Stephenson Rife will work hard to uncover the evidence, build an airtight case, and win you the damages you deserve.
+If you’ve lost a spouse, child, or parent and someone else is at fault, our wrongful death lawyer at Stephenson Rife will work hard to uncover the evidence, build an airtight case, and win you the damages you deserve.
 No amount of money will bring your loved one back, but you can hold the responsible party accountable.

 What Is Wrongful Death?